From Student Loans to Financial Freedom: A Post-Graduation Roadmap

 Contrarian investing is a strategy that involves going against prevailing market trends or sentiments.
 The core principle is to buy assets when others are selling (fearful) and sell when others are buying (greedy).
 This approach is based on the belief that the herd behaviour of investors often leads to significant mispricing of assets, either under or overvalued, thus creating opportunities for substantial profits when the market corrects itself.

 Contrarian investors operate under the assumption that the crowd is wrong at extremes.
-They seek to capitalize on these moments by taking positions opposite to the majority, which requires courage and a deep understanding of market dynamics.
+They seek to capitalize on these moments by taking positions opposite the majority, which requires courage and a deep understanding of market dynamics.
 This strategy isn’t merely about doing the opposite of what everyone else is doing; it’s about critical analysis and recognizing when the market sentiment has pushed an asset’s price too far from its intrinsic value.

 Applying Contrarian Principles Effectively